shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-2013-emacsy.md

 application; there is really nothing else like it.
 This is the reason for its claim to be [self-documenting](http://www.emacswiki.org/emacs/SelfDocumentation).
-Unfortunately because there isn't anything else like it, it's seems a bit alien at first.
+Unfortunately because there isn't anything else like it, it seems a bit alien at first.
 If you don't know what the key sequence `M-C-\` does, then hit `C-h k M-C-\` and Emacs will tell you that it's bound to the procedure